boyleconnor/boyleconnor.github.io/_posts/2023-11-04-polling-margins.md

 ## How is this happening?

 To be clear, no individual poll--even one with a very close margin--is by itself indicative of foul play by the pollster who created it.
-Rather, the aggregation of poll results for each of multiple swing states indicate systemic problems.
+Rather, the aggregation of poll results for each of multiple swing states indicate systemic bias.
 I know almost nothing about political polls, but I recently read a great book about systemic problems in modern science called [Science Fictions](https://www.sciencefictions.org/p/book) and it seems like there's a *lot* of ways to manipulate your data--even without intending to or realizing that you are doing it.

 It's totally plausible to me that pollsters are just focusing a lot more scrutiny on any result that shows a strong swing toward one candidate or another; maybe they're more likely to throw out outliers or keep collecting more data if they start to see "too" wide of a margin.
+These hypotheses may sound very foolish to people more familiar with how polls are typically conducted; I'll stop speculating before I make too much of a fool of myself, but suffice it to say there are a lot of ways for data to get distorted in any field of science and I would expect no less of political polling.

 ## Why does this Matter?